u-boot/u-boot/tools/binman/binman.rst

 What it does
 ------------

-Binman reads your board's device tree and finds a node which describes the required image layout.
+Binman reads your board's devicetree and finds a node which describes the required image layout.
 It uses this to work out what to place where.

 Binman provides a mechanism for building images, from simple SPL + U-Boot